amustaque97/amustaque97.github.io/_posts/sun-sand-cybersecurity-seasides-2025/2025-03-15-sun-sand-cybersecurity-seasides-experience.md

 After a long hiatus from travel, I finally made my way to Goa in 2025 to attend the *Seasides* security conference.
 The last time I traveled was in 2019, and it felt incredible to get back out there.
 It was an experience I won’t forget, and attending *Seasides* made it even more special.
 For those who aren’t familiar with it, *Seasides* is a community-driven event that blends talks, workshops, villages, and parties, making it an exciting and dynamic conference for everyone involved.

 I traveled with my office colleagues, and we were there to represent our company at the event.
 Our booth was set up with a purpose – to encourage attendees to participate in the Capture The Flag (CTF) competition.
 The winner would take home an Apple AirPod 4, which added an element of fun and competition.
-It was a four-day event, and each day was filled with new experiences, valuable lessons, and plenty of networking.
+It was a three-day event, and each day was filled with new experiences, valuable lessons, and plenty of networking.

 ### The Journey to Goa